AYCEdemo/emptyx16/src/emptyx16.md

 For each bar, the color ID for each pixel A to H from left to right are packed together from left to right.
 The bit length of each color ID depends on the color depth setting.
 Making each bar occupy 1, 2, 4 or 8 bytes total.
-A color ID of 0 always mean transparent except in a certain 1bpp tile mode.
+A color ID of 0 always mean transparent pixels.

 To make up tiles which can be up to 16x16 pixels in size for Layers, and up to 64x64 for sprites, each bars are combined as follows.
 With X being a tile width